MicrosoftDocs/winrt-api/windows.ui.xaml.input/keyroutedeventargs.md

 ## -remarks

-Button input is mapped to differerent key values for various devices, including gamepad and the Xbox One infrared remote.
+Button input is mapped to different key values for various devices, including gamepad and the Xbox One infrared remote.

 This table provides the mapping detail for these devices.